silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskVariableApi.md

 # **PutTaskVariable**
 > void PutTaskVariable (string id, string varName, VariableValueDto variableValueDto = null)

+Update Task Variable

 Updates a process variable that is visible from the Task scope.
 A variable is visible from the task if it is a local task variable, or declared in a parent scope of the task.
-See the documentation on [variable scopes and visibility](https://docs.camunda.org/manual/7.14/user-guide/process-engine/variables#variable-scopes-and-variable-visibility).  **Note**: If a variable doesn't exist, the variable is created in the top-most scope visible from the task.
+See the documentation on [variable scopes and visibility](https://docs.camunda.org/manual/7.15/user-guide/process-engine/variables#variable-scopes-and-variable-visibility).  **Note**: If a variable doesn't exist, the variable is created in the top-most scope visible from the task.

 ### Example
 ```csharp